 What does a clinical psychologist do?

-In practice, clinical psychologists often work in multidisciplinary teams with other professionals such as psychiatrists, occupational therapists, social workers, and licensed counselors to bring a multi-modal approach to complex patient problems.
+Such as psychiatrists, occupational therapists, social workers, and licensed counselors to bring a multi-modal approach to complex patient problems.

 0 Comments